-JOHN TRAVIS has been a student of vipassana since 1970.
-In the eight years he lived in Asia, he studied intensively with senior teachers of the vipassana and Tibetan traditions.
-John Is the founder of the Mountain Stream Meditation Center in the Sacramento/Auburn area, where he leads classes and retreats, and is in the process of building a residential retreat center.
-He is a member of the Spirit Rock Teacher?s Council.
+JOHN TRAVIS has been a student of Vipassana since 1970.
+In the eight years he lived in Asia, he studied intensively with senior teachers of the Vipassana and Tibetan traditions.
+John Is the founder of the Mountain Stream Meditation Center in the Sacramento/Auburn area, where he leads classes and retreats.
+He is a member of the Spirit Rock Teacher's Council.

 Dr. Kabat-Zinn's work has contributed to a growing movement of bringing mindfulness into mainstream institutions in our society such as medicine, health care, hospitals, schools, corporations, prisons, and professional sports.
 He was the founding executive director of the Center of Mindfulness in Medicine, Health Care, and Society at the U. of Mass.
 Medical School.
 He founded and directed U. Mass's world-renown Mindfulness-Based Stress Reduction Clinic which has become the model used in hospitals throughout the country.
 He is the author of four bestsellers.